Dev8683/pvsneslibwiki/Installation.md

 **Be careful**: the path must be in Unix style (`/c/` instead of `c:\`) on Windows too !
 Do not forget that if you change your environment variable, you will probably need to launch a new command prompt to take it into account.

-### On Linux
+#### On Linux

 Depending your distribution, you have different ways to create this variable.

 If you want to declare the variable only for the current terminal session, you can execute :
 `export PVSNESLIB_HOME=/path/to/pvsneslib`

-But if you do not want to execute this command before using the library, you can add it to the file **.profile** or your login shell profile file located in your home directory.
+But if you do not want to execute this command before using the library, you can add it to the file **.profile** located in your home directory.

-Open the terminal and execute this commands :
+Open the terminal and execute this commands after editing the path with your own:

-`cd` will change the directory to the home directory of your user

-edit the path to correspond with your own then execute :

-`echo export PVSNESLIB_HOME=/path/to/pvsneslib >> .profile`
+`cd && echo export PVSNESLIB_HOME=/path/to/pvsneslib >> .profile`

-## It is ready !
+### It is ready !

 Now everything is installed correctly, you can validate that it works correctly by compiling the hello world sample.
-Just go under your installation path, snes-examples>hello_world and run the `make` command.
+Just go under your installation path, snes-examples > hello_world and run the `make` command.

-If you encounter an issue or for any remarks, please join us on Discord !
+If you encounter an issue, join us on Discord to get help!